Is Skype HIPAA Compliant?

-Microsoft will sign a HIPAA-compliant business associate agreement with covered entities for Office 365, and Skype for Business MAY be included in that agreement.
-If a business associate agreement has been obtained from Microsoft, HIPAA covered bodies must check it carefully to ensure if it does incorporate Skype for Business.
-Microsoft has previously remarked that not all BAAs are identical.
+Microsoft will sign a HIPAA-compliant business associate agreement with covered entities for Office 365, and Skype for Business may be included in that agreement.
+If a business associate agreement has been obtained from Microsoft, HIPAA covered entities must check it carefully to ensure it incorporates Skype for Business.
+Microsoft has previously stated that not all BAAs are identical.

 HIPAA Compliance and Skype: Encryption, Access, and Audit Controls

-HIPAA does not obligate the use of encryption for ePHI, although encryption must be looked into.
-If encryption is not used, an alternative, equivalent option must be implemented in its stead.
-With Skype, messages are encrypted using AES 256-bit encryption; therefore, this aspect of HIPAA compliance is met.
+HIPAA does not demand the use of encryption for ePHI.
+Encryption is an addressable aspect of HIPAA compliance.
+If encryption is not used, an alternative, equivalent safeguard is required to be implemented instead.
+With Skype, messages are encrypted using AES 256-bit encryption; therefore, this aspect of HIPAA compliance is satisfied.

-However, Skype does not necessarily include adequate controls for backing up of messages (and ePHI) sent via the platform, and neither does it keep a HIPAA-compliant audit trail.
-Skype for Business can be made HIPAA compliant, if the Enterprise E3 or E5 package is bought.
-These include the ability to establish an archive that stores all communications.
-Other versions would not be in line with HIPAA Rules.
+However, Skype does not necessarily backup messages (and ePHI) sent via the platform, and neither does it keep a HIPAA-compliant audit trail by default.
+Furthermore, the Skype platform has to be configured to automatically log users out of the system after a period of inactivity.
+Skype for Business can be made HIPAA compliant if the Enterprise E3 or E5 package is bought.
+These packages include the ability to establish an archive that stores all communications which is necessary for HIPAA compliance.

-Even with a BAA and the proper package, there is still massive potential for HIPAA Rules to be breached using Skype for Business.
-Since there are many secure text messaging options available to covered groups and bodies, including platforms that have been built purposely for use by the healthcare sector, they may prove to be a better option.
-With those platforms, HIPAA compliance is made much easier and it is far harder to mistakenly violate HIPAA Rules and Regulations
+Even with a BAA and the proper package, there is still potential for HIPAA Rules to be breached using Skype for Business.
+Since there are many secure text messaging options available to covered entities that have been purposely created for use by the healthcare sector and to meet HIPAA requirements, they may prove to be a better option.
+With those platforms, HIPAA compliance is made much easier and it is far harder to mistakenly violate HIPAA Rules and Regulations.